Birth Trauma

 My expertise as an antenatal hypnobirthing teacher gives me a unique and well rounded understanding and approach to working with birth trauma, birth fears and phobias and ensuring that you no longer have to carry the burden of what happened to you but are free, healed, knowledgeable and able to move forwards with your life.

-I offer one-to-one sessions from my clinics in Wimbledon or Clapham.
+I offer one-to-one sessions from my clinic in Clapham.